Maple Syrup is One of Minnesota's Sweetest Commodities!

 Native Americans were the first to use the maple tree’s sap.
 Tribes across the Great Lakes and New England areas knew how to turn it into an important food product.
 They made syrup and sugar and used it to cure meat or sweeten medicines.
 It gave them nutrients in their diet, like calcium and iron.
 And they traded it with other tribes and Europeans too.

 In Minnesota, people from the Ojibwe and Dakota tribes have been making maple syrup and sugar for centuries.
-Traditionally, they cut the trees with an axe and put in a hollow twig as a spout.
+Traditionally, they cut the trees with an ax and put in a hollow twig as a spout.
 They hung birch bark buckets below to collect the dripping sap.
 They could freeze the sap and remove ice at the top.
 They would boil it to release more water.
 This condensed the sap into a golden syrup.
 If they cooked the syrup more, it became sugar.
 This would last all winter long.

 Native Americans passed on their knowledge of the maple tree’s sap to others.
 And with the metal pots that came with Europeans, the heating process changed too.
 Soon more people were making the sweet syrup so many love to eat.